Generative adversarial networks for image enhancement.

 Automation of Intricate Tasks Think about manually retouching photos - ugh, the worst.
 GANs can automate a lot of these complicated enhancement steps, like removing artifacts or colorizing black and white photos, saving a ton of time.

-Training Instability and Mode Collapse gans are notorious for being a pain to train.
+Training Instability and Mode Collapse GANs are notorious for being a pain to train.
 As mentioned earlier, they can be unstable, and they sometimes fall into mode collapse, where they just start spitting out the same few images over and over.
+This instability can manifest as vanishing or exploding gradients, making it hard for the networks to converge.

 Potential for Generating Unrealistic or Artifact-Ridden Images Sometimes, gans get it wrong.
 They might add weird artifacts or create details that just don't look right.
 It's like they're too creative.